azmaveth/taskspec/README.md

 - Input from command line or files
 - Optional web search for additional context
 - Outputs to stdout or file
+- Split phases into individual files for easier management
+- Filename generation based on intelligent task summarization
 - Configurable via CLI arguments, environment variables, or .env file

 ## Installation